 This answer needs further development because it does not demonstrate a clear understanding of the materials science concepts required to explain the situation.
 Although it mentions that reducing the working temperature may change the hardness and strength of the steel, it does not clearly address the role of the recrystallisation temperature in determining whether the steel undergoes hot working or cold working.

 The response also fails to consider how working the steel at 260°C, which is below the recrystallisation temperature of 450°C, would prevent recrystallisation from occurring during deformation.
-As a result, the answer does not discuss important effects of cold working on the properties of the steel beams.
+As a result, the answer does not discuss the important effects of cold working on the properties of the steel beams.

 AO3 question 9 development activity – planning a response